Shivambansal97/LearnDesignPatterns/README.md

-# DesignPatternsExamples
+# DesignPatterns

 A learning-focused .NET 8 solution that collects implementations and examples of classic software design patterns.
 Each pattern is implemented as its own project (or will be) so you can explore individual patterns in isolation, compare implementations, and extend the repository with new examples.

-This repository is intended for study and experimentation — clarity and pedagogy are prioritized over production concerns.
+This repository is intended for study and experimentation â€” clarity and pedagogy are prioritized over production concerns.
 Each pattern project contains its own `README.md` with pattern-specific explanation, sequence diagrams (where appropriate), sample usage, and notes.

 ---